 Our goal with every design project at Lovejoy Interiors is to create design that lasts.
 To design luxuriously with an attention to detail.
 To form eye-catching color palettes, blend diverse textures, and mix in beautiful furnishings.
 But, it’s also to have a relationship with a home and the people who inhabit it.
 In the end, the highest compliment we can receive is that a client was treated carefully, honestly, and creatively.

 Life is not perfect.
 The peonies from the photoshoot will die, and there will be pasta sauce accidentally spilled on the new sofa.
-These memorable environments are detailed and thoughtful but most importantly, you can feel the soul of it’s inhabitants and what is important to them.
+These memorable moments are what make home a home.
+We like spaces that are detailed and thoughtful but most importantly, you can feel the soul of it’s inhabitants and what is important to them.

 Where it Began